Kandreas9/dotscript/README.md

 	- Delete any zsh dotfiles you want in the root directory e.g. `~/.zshrc`.
 4. If the `gitconfig.sh` script fails, which really shouldn't happen ever, but anyways then you might want to:
 	- Delete the `~/.gitconfig` and the `~/.gitignore_global`.
-5. Finally unless you can figure out the problem, fix it yourself and rerun the scripts in the correct order.
+5. Finally, unless you can figure out the problem, fix it yourself and rerun the scripts in the correct order.
 Go ahead and create an issue or a discussion in this repo and I will try to have a look at it when I get the time.

 ### Footnotes

 [^1]: A fork of vim, a keyboard based text editor -> https://neovim.io/
-[^2]: A unix shell alternative to other popular shells like bash -> https://zsh.sourceforge.io/
+[^2]: A Unix shell alternative to other popular shells like bash -> https://zsh.sourceforge.io/
 [^3]: Symlinks explanation
 [^4]: https://iterm2.com/documentation-fonts.html
 [^5]: Homebrew package definition that builds from upstream sources https://docs.brew.sh/Formula-Cookbook#homebrew-terminology